How To Find An Angle Trigonometry

 When solving trigonometric problems, draw a diagram of the triangle.
 This will help you visualize the relationships between the sides and angles and identify the information that is given and the information that you need to find.
 Label the sides and angles clearly, and use different colors to distinguish between known and unknown values.

 Pay attention to the domain and range of the inverse trigonometric functions.
 The inverse sine and inverse tangent functions have a range of [-90°, 90°], while the inverse cosine function has a range of [0°, 180°].
-This means that the inverse trigonometric functions will only return angles within these ranges.
+Basically, the inverse trigonometric functions will only return angles within these ranges.
 If you need to find an angle outside of these ranges, you may need to add or subtract multiples of 360° to obtain the correct angle.

 Use trigonometric identities to simplify expressions and solve equations.
 Trigonometric identities are equations that are true for all values of the variables.
 There are many different trigonometric identities, but some of the most commonly used ones include the Pythagorean identities (sin²θ + cos²θ = 1, tan²θ + 1 = sec²θ, cot²θ + 1 = csc²θ), the angle sum and difference identities, and the double angle identities.
 By using these identities, you can often simplify complex trigonometric expressions and solve equations more easily.